rammurmu/runash-blog/blog/_posts/2024-01-06-runash-blog-post.md

 Bob's phone decodes the video segment and reconstructs the compressed data, so that Alice's kitchen wall appears in every frame.
 And finally, only a few seconds after Alice said "Hello, world" in her kitchen on the other side of the country, her face appears on Bob's smartphone and Bob sees and hears her greeting.

-Why is a CDN important for live streaming?
+Why is a CDN important for live streaming?<br>
 Bandwidth: Any given point on a network can only have so much data pass through at a time; this measurement is known as "bandwidth."
 If a stream of data reaches a point on the network where the amount of data exceeds capacity, this is called a "choke point" because data delivery is choked off and slowed down.
 A choke point is similar to the way traffic slowdowns might occur when too many cars attempt to use a single-lane road.